storacha/w3up/packages/w3up-client/README.md

 const account = await client.login('zaphod@beeblebrox.galaxy')
 ```

-If your account does not yet have a payment plan, you'll be prompted to choose one after your email address has been verified.
-You will need a payment plan in order to provision your space.
-You can use the following code to wait for a payment plan to be selected:
+If your account doesn't have a payment plan yet, you'll be prompted to select one after verifying your email.
+A payment plan is required to provision a space.
+You can use the following loop to wait until a payment plan is selected:

 ```js
 // wait for payment plan to be selected